Sparse Object-level Supervision for Instance Segmentation with Pixel Embeddings: Experiments

 \textbf{CVPPP.} We use the A1 subset of the popular CVPPP dataset \cite{MinerviniPRL2015} which is part of the LSC competition.
 The task is to segment individual leaf instances of a plant growing in a pot.
 The dataset consists of 128 training images with public groundtruth labels and 33 test images with no publicly available labels.
 Test images come with a foreground mask which can be used during inference.

 \textbf{Cityscapes.} We use Cityscapes \cite{Cityscapes_2016} to demonstrate the performance of our method on a large-scale instance-level segmentation of urban street scenes.
 There are 2975 training images, 500 validation images, and 1525 test images with fine annotations.
 We choose 8 semantic classes: \textit{person, rider, car, truck, bus, train, motorcycle, bicycle} and train the embedding networks separately for each class using the training set in the full and weak supervision setting.
-The object sampling procedure used for weakly supervised training is described in the supplementary.

 \textbf{Light microscopy (LM) datasets.} To evaluate the performance of our approach on a challenging boundary-based segmentation task we selected a 3D LM dataset of the ovules of \emph{Arabidopsis thaliana} from \cite{plantseg2020}, with 48 image stacks in total: 39 for training, 2 for validation and 7 for testing.
 Additionally, we use the 3D \emph{A. thaliana} apical stem cells from \cite{WillisE8238pnas} in a transfer learning setting.
 The images are from the same imaging modality as the ovules dataset (confocal, cell membrane stained), but differ in cell type and image acquisition settings.
 We choose the Ovules dataset as the source domain and Stem cells as the target (\textit{plant1, plant2, plant4, plant13, plant15} are used for fine-tuning and \textit{plant18} for testing).